PauloPhagula/site/about.md

 </p>
 <hr>

-I'm a driven, passionate and experienced software craftsman, working alongside stakeholders, business owners and designers, to develop modern, valuable and meaningful products for businesses, institutions and individuals.
+**Chops and Craft** is the personal blog and brain-dump of Paulo Phagula about programming and other topics to which he's enthusiastic.

-I blog about technology, culture, gadgets, diversity, code, the web, where we're going and we've been and I'm excited about community, social equity, media, entrepeneurship and above all, the open web.
+Paulo, develops and manages web and mobile services designed for social impact; has experience in managing large databases; has worked in technical consultancies for Microsoft, the World Bank, the Municipal Council of Maputo, and Aga Khan Foundation.

-If you want to know a bit more about me, just read my [resume](#resume) bellow or on [linkedIn](https://www.linkedin.com/in/paulo-phagula-9b6126b1).
+If you want to know a bit more about Paulo, just read the [resume](#resume) bellow or checkout his [linkedIn](https://www.linkedin.com/in/paulo-phagula) page.

 <hr/>